jerryjhird/dotfiles/README.md

 > [!TIP]
 > if the wallpaper, mod+w or mod+0 / mod+shift+0 arent working after install use Mod+Shift+C

+this happens when the scripts arent marked as executable and the wallpaper symlink hasnt been created yet

 ### also contains a zsh config

 ![Screenshot](https://i.imgur.com/dTmIZn3.jpeg)